The Geddes Awards

 Oxford University's annual awards for journalism are named after Philip Geddes, a 24-year old Fleet Street journalist who died in the IRA bomb attack on Harrods department store in Knightsbridge in December 1983.

-The purpose of the awards is to stimulate and encourage young journalists, and to provide financial and practical assistance as they make the first steps in their chosen profession.
-In the past two decades more than £100,000 has been donated by the Geddes Trustees to student journalists to assist the completion of major journalistic assignments.
+The purpose of the awards is to stimulate and encourage young journalists, and to provide financial and practical assistance as they take their first steps in their chosen profession.
+In the past four decades more than £250,000 has been awarded in grants and prizes by the Geddes Trustees to student journalists.